 Are you looking for cumquat recipes?
 Browse our collection.
 Or look through our recipes for preserves here. and here.
 Our favourite is Cumquats in Gin.
 Find inspiration in our Spring recipes here and here.

-I wanted the pickled cumquats to have shades of spice as well, and so introduced Kalonji (Nigella), fennel, cardamom and coriander seed, as well as some cinnamon.
+The pickled cumquats have shades of spice as well, with Kalonji (Nigella), fennel, cardamom and coriander seed, as well as some cinnamon.
 You could also use black mustard seed, aniseed, star anise, even black pepper.
 The salt assists the flavour and helps to preserve the pickles.

 Prep time: 15 mins

 Cooking time: 0 mins

 Serves: Use as an accompaniment to favourite dishes

 500 g cumquats

 lemon juice to cover – you can use lime juice also